Submissions are now clósed

 (scroll down for guidelines & history)

-Submissions will be open from 1st May – 31st August 2024.
+Submissions are open from 1st May – 31st August 2025.
 Entries made outside of these dates cannot be considered.
-You may submit as many films as you like – each must interpret or convey a poem (present in its entirety, audibly and/or visually) and have been completed after the 1st of May 2022.
+You may submit as many films as you like – each must interpret or convey a poem (present in its entirety, audibly and/or visually) and have been completed after the 1st of May 2023.

 Entries may not exceed 10 minutes in duration.
 Non-English or non-Irish language films will require English subtitles.

-The judges for 2024 are Colm Scully and Paul Casey.
-The shortlist will be announced during October 2024 and one overall winner will receive the Ó Bhéal award for best poetry-film.
-Shortlisted films will be screened (and the winner announced) at the 12th Winter Warmer poetry festival (22nd-24th Nov 2024).
+The judges for 2025 are Colm Scully and Paul Casey.
+The shortlist will be announced during October 2025 and one overall winner will receive the Ó Bhéal award for best poetry-film.
+Shortlisted films will be screened & live streamed (and the winner announced) in Cork at a new venue TBC, on Sunday 30th November 2025.

 Entries may be made free of charge via email to poetryfilm [at] obheal.ie – including the following info in an attached word document: